-Pippa Murphy is an award winning composer and sound designer know for combining orchestras with ambient soundscapes, electronic music and creating bespoke sound palettes.
+Pippa Murphy is an award winning composer and sound designer known for combining orchestras and instrumentalists with ambient soundscapes, electronic music and creating bespoke sound palettes.

 She works with writers, film-makers and choreographers as well as Folk, Jazz and Classical musicians.
 She has recorded sounds from around the world including China, Iran, Syria, Lebanon, Sumatra, Vietnam, Cambodia, Botswana, India, Canada and the Scottish Isles.

 Pippa is known for her stylistic breadth, depth, and originality, as well as a unique cross-disciplinary understanding of storytelling and creative collaboration.
 Pippa’s works are multi-layered and multi-sensory.
 Some pieces draw on the full effects of combining sound design with orchestral instruments and voices.
 Her music has an immediacy, which is often dramatic and expressive.
 She is particularly interested in vocal techniques, phonemes and ‘found’ sound.

 Her Album with Karine Polwart ‘Pocket of Wind Resistance’ was nominated for BBC Folk Album of the Year 2018.
 She composed ‘Anamchara – Songs of Friendship‘ for Scottish Opera with writer Alexander McCall Smith as part of the Commonwealth Games 2014 Glasgow.